 If you were learning to spin in the Dark Ages—the 1950s through the 1970s—you probably had a copy of Elsie Davenport’s Your Handspinning.
 This little book influenced a whole generation, or maybe two.
 In their books, Marilyn Kluger (The Joy of Handspinning), Paula Simmons (Spinning and Weaving with Wool), Lee Raven (Hands On Spinning), and others took a similar approach.

 Allen Fannin, in his rigorous Handspinning: Art and Technique, notes that most carding methods brush only the fibers on the top of the layer of wool.
 If you want to card the entire mass, you need to transfer it from one card to the other in such a way that the underside becomes the top.
 Mabel Ross (The Encyclopedia of Handspinning) notes the same problem.
-Think about that next time you card some wool: Dress a thin layer of dark wool onto the cards, then a layer of light on top of it.
-Card is using your preferred method.
+Think about that the next time you card some wool: Dress a thin layer of dark wool onto the cards, then a layer of light on top of it.
+Card using your preferred method.
 See what happens.

 Classic carding method:

 You have to imagine the wool.
 Imagine that you have loaded a fairly thin, even layer on the left card, the card that will never leave your left hand.
 As you gently stroke the wool with the right card, the wool is transferred to that card.
 Some tips will extend out from the front edge of the right card, and you must be careful not to let them double back and tangle.

 When as much of the wool as possible is on the right card, note that the wool that was on the bottom layer of the left is now on the top layer of the right.
 At this point, the authorities use different techniques, but the aim is to maneuver the right card in such a way that the wool is caught and deposited back on the left card.
 At that point, the wool can be rolled off, or the entire process can be repeated until the mass is as uniform and spinnable as you please.